Asian shares mostly lower as US-China trade optimism fades

 Disappointing economic reports, uncertainty over trade and fears of a slowdown in economic growth have been weighing on the market the past couple weeks.

-"Regional stock markets will likely endure a tough start to the day following the dismal showing overnight by Wall Street.
-World growth and tariff fears are likely to be on investors' lips and will cap rallies in stocks during the Asian session," said Jeffrey Halley, senior market analyst at OANDA.
+New U.S. economic data on Wednesday did little to encourage investors.
+Payroll processor ADP said U.S. businesses added 183,000 jobs in February, below the 188,000 that analysts expected.
+Meanwhile, the Commerce Department said the U.S. trade deficit jumped 19 percent in December, widening the figure to a decade-long high of $621 billion.

+"Things aren't going to plan in Trump's tariff world with U.S. trade data overnight showing the trade deficit blew out to a 10-year high in 2018," Jeffrey Halley of Oanda said in a commentary.
+"Whether this hardens the President's attitude to a structural deal with the China trade talks or he chooses a quick win is hard to say," he added.

-At times, the market has also drawn optimism over the prospects that the U.S. and China will resolve their trade dispute.
-U.S. and Chinese officials have hinted that some kind of agreement could be finalized by the end of March, with President Donald Trump and President Xi Jinping possibly meeting to formalize the deal at Trump's private club in Mar-a-Lago, Florida.
+Optimism over the prospects that the U.S. and China will resolve their trade dispute has faded, though U.S. and Chinese officials have hinted that some kind of agreement could be finalized by the end of March, with President Donald Trump and President Xi Jinping possibly meeting to formalize the deal at Trump's private club in Mar-a-Lago, Florida.

 Last year, Trump imposed a series of tariffs on Chinese goods in hopes of pressuring Beijing to support more favorable terms for the United States.
 In June, the White House levied import taxes of 25 percent on $50 billion of Chinese imports.
 It followed in September with 10 percent duties on an additional $200 billion.